Why Schiphol airport is cutting night flights and noisy jets

 The ban on overnight flights would prevent “severe sleep disturbances” by over 54 per cent, the airport claimed.

+Carriers including KLM and easyJet were involved in bringing the case against the Dutch government, citing long-term efforts to reduce emissions and noise levels.

+The ruling is a severe disappointment to activist groups who had long called for airports to curb emissions.

-“We and others have been campaigning for a ban on private jets and an end to excess emissions inequality.
-This is a great first step,” tweeted activist group Scientist Rebellion Netherlands.
+"We and others have been campaigning for a ban on private jets and an end to excess emissions inequality.
+This is a great first step,” tweeted activist group Scientist Rebellion Netherlands in reaction to Schiphol's initial accouncement.

 Will Schiphol’s night flight ban increase holiday prices?